Avanade/Beef/templates/Beef.Template.Solution/README.md

 ﻿# Beef.Template.Solution

-This is the capability to enable the initial creation of the _beef_ solution and all projects as defined by the [solution structure](../../docs/Solution-Structure.md).
+This is the capability to enable the initial creation of the _Beef_ solution and all projects as defined by the [solution structure](../../docs/Solution-Structure.md).
 This leverages the .NET Core [templating](https://docs.microsoft.com/en-au/dotnet/core/tools/custom-templates) functionality.

 <br/>